 She was selected as a Rising Star by Super Lawyers in 2013, 2014, 2015, 2016 and 2017, an honor bestowed on only 2.5% of attorneys statewide.
 She was also named an Up and Coming Lawyer by the Wisconsin Law Journal in 2014.

-Admitted to practice in the State Courts of Wisconsin and the Western District of Wisconsin.
+Admitted to practice in the State Courts of Wisconsin and Federal Court for the and Western District of Wisconsin.

 EducationJ.D., University of Wisconsin-Madison

 B.A., University of Wisconsin-Madison

 Involvement & Recognition

 - Member, Waukesha County Bar Association

 - Co-Chair, Dane County Bar Association Case Mediation Committee

 - Board of Directors: Legal Counsel, 2011 – 2013

 - Member, Collaborative Family Law Council of Wisconsin

 - Member, United States District Court – Western District